 Ryan on "Shoot'em Up" 14b.
 Photo by Tara Reynvaan

-Not long after, I recognized a face in a magazine as the guy I'd heard talk training at Drive By Crag that day.
+Not long after, I recognized a face in a magazine as the guy I'd heard talking that day.
 Ryan Palo had just done another fingery nightmare of a hard route, and was wrapping up an extended roadtrip.
-I was suprised to learn that he was a working guy, though I suppose that explained the training knowledge.
+I was surprised to learn that he was a working guy, though I suppose that explained the training knowledge.
 Everything I read indicated that Ryan worked hard to clip chains on the 20-some 5.14's he's done.
-That impresses me far more than another 14+ ascent by a random big name, full time climber.
+That impresses me far more than another 14+ ascent by a random big name, full-time climber.

 Leading into fall 2011, I received this message from Ryan:

 I was surprised you listed bouldering as your number one as far as hypertrophy is concerned.
 To me hangboarding is far more specific than a boulder problem.
 It's hard to precisely define the actual difficulty in a problem.
 Far less controlled.
 Don't get me wrong, I believe bouldering should play an integral part in anyone's program.
 It's just that it's a bit closer to "complex" training than true hypertrophy.

 I usually structure my program to include bouldering.
 It's just that it follows the day after my hangbaording.
 I just perform a bit better after some rest and bouldering leaves my hands a bit torn up.

 Anyhow, just thought I'd share a bit.

 Hope you've healed up well since your trip.
 Take care.